 One of the most common questions we receive everyday is ‘can you tell me what drop to have to level the van?’

-This question is impossible to answer and there are many factors to take into account and as there is no set list for us to take data or refer to it makes it impossible to answer.
+This question is impossible to answer and there are many factors to take into account and as there is no set list for us to take data from or refer to.
+It makes it impossible to answer.
 MYC does not know the history of a customer’s vehicle nor can we be expected to know especially if it has been modified.

 Every vehicle reacts differently when lowered.
 Some vehicles will have different parts fitted from new ie, different size shock absorbers, sports springs fitted etc which can affect the drop, some people tow trailers and caravans, some vehicles have seats, some owners carry weight, some owners use their vehicle for leisure and business thus the weight changes regularly, some owners have roof racks, some owners convert their vehicles to a campervan, some vehicles may have had parts swapped out over the life of the van, some vehicles have more wear and tear than others, the list is endless.